 So-called semiconductors are used in solar technology like they are also used in the manufacture of computer chips.
 They owe their name to the fact that they can act as an electrical conductor and a nonconductor. ln a solar cell, the non-conductive material becomes a conductor when the electrons are released from the non-conductive crystal compound by the absorption of a photon (sunlight consists of these countless tiny energy carriers).
 The kinetic energy that they absorb forms the generated current.
 This is direct current, which is converted into alternating current by an inverter to make it suitable for the power grid.

-Urbasolar's portfolio currently includes operational photovoltaic systems with a total capacity of around 250 MW.
-Since 2006, Urbasolar has built over 500 photovoltaic systems. ln addition, the company has a
+The Urbasolar portfolio comprises operating photovoltaic plants with an installed capacity of about 250 MW.
+Since 2006, Urbasolar has built a total of over 500 photovoltaic plants.

 Photovoltaics and solar energy have many different aspects.
 You will find a quick summary to a few important keywords below (FAQ).